wilfredinni/do-pack/README.rst

 -  *django*
 -  *pymin* (minimal python project)

-To use your own template you can use a *.json* file in your current directory, e.g.:
+To use your own template you need to store it in a *.json* file in your current directory, e.g.:

 ``my_template.json``

-And call it using:
+And use it by:

 ``$ do create my_project -t my_template``